 “Are you free Thursday?
 John Doe gave me your name for loading 16mm - $600/10.”

-Whether or not you’re available, it’s key that John Doe thought of you and took the time to hype you up.
+Whether or not you’re available, it’s key that John Doe thought of you and hyped you up.
 Why not send him a quick thank you -

 “Hey John, thanks for sharing my info with the 16mm production!
 I’m booked that day but thanks for putting my name in.”